Still have questions? Leave a comment

 Ever felt transported to another world while reading a short story?
 That’s the work of a writer who can imagine and write a whole other world into being.

 This element of a short story is crucial in making it real to the reader.
 The setting establishes a time, place, and environment in which the characters and events of the story are based.
+It also helps explore themes related to the human condition, engaging the reader by delving into complex aspects of life and human interactions.

 1. Time: A story is usually set in a time period.
-This includes the historical time of the story, its specific time frame, and even the time of the day when the events take place.
+This includes the historical time of the story, its specific time frame, and even the time of day when the events take place.

 2. Place: Place is the geographical landscape, real or imaginary, where a particular story unfolds.

 3. Environment: The environment of a story can include anything from weather conditions to the social, cultural, and political backdrop to a given story.
+It can also reflect the characters’ internal struggles and human nature, adding depth to their development.

 For example, Guy de Maupassant’s short story The Necklace takes place during the 19th century in the city of Paris and has the environmental backdrop of class differences in French society.